spack/spack-snap/README.md

 </div>

-> __Important:__ The Spack snap is currently in preview.
-The Spack snap is not
+> __Note:__ The Spack snap is currently only available within the edge channel on the Snap Store as the initial call for testing window is open.
-> published to the Snap Store currently since the snap requires classic confinement.
-> Please see the [classic confinement review process](https://snapcraft.io/docs/reviewing-classic-confinement-snaps) documentation for more information.
-> While the request for classic confinement is pending, please see the
-> [Building the Spack snap](#building-the-spack-snap) section for how to install
-> the preview snap on your system.
+> Interested in testing this new snap package?
+See the [Spack snap call-for-testing thread](https://forum.snapcraft.io/t/call-for-testing-spack-0-20-2/37272)
+> on the Snapcraft forum.
+Please report all this issues and/or suggestions on call-for-testing thread.

 ## Features